Bram-Putra/Business-Requirement-BE/README.md

     - comment line 22
     - save the file
     - Sequelize will create a table according to the Model when we run the app
-10. Run server.js
+10. Run server.js.
 11. After the table has been created:
     - stop the app
     - open server.js in this project's root directory
     - comment lines 19-21
     - uncomment line 22
     - save the file
-12. Re-run server.js
+12. Re-run server.js.
-13. The back end service will run on your local machine with port number 8080
+13. The back end service will run on your local machine with port number 8080.
+14. Cors origin will be "http://localhost:8081", thus, run the front end accordingly.

 For the front end, please refer to https://github.com/Bram-Putra/business-requirement-fe